The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

-The rain in Seattle was the specific rain of that city in the late season — not a California rain that came hard and left, but a rain that had decided to stay and was therefore not hurrying.
+The rain in Seattle was the rain of that city in the late season — not a California rain that came hard and left, but a rain that had decided to stay and was therefore in no hurry about anything.

-The district was the particular post-Culling neighborhood you had read about but had not walked through if your career was still intact.
-Rows of modular shelters, each one about the footprint of a minivan, each one named by its inhabitant with chalk on the door.
+The district was the kind of post-Culling neighborhood you had read about and not walked through, if your career was still intact.
+Rows of modular shelters, each one about the footprint of a minivan, each one named by its inhabitant in chalk on the door.
 Communal water spigots.
-Food-distribution lines at two trucks parked at opposite ends of the block, run by volunteers in allocator-issue vests.
+Two distribution trucks at opposite ends of the block, staffed by volunteers in allocator-issue vests.
 A free clinic in a double-wide trailer.
-A charging station for the smartwatches the charity distribution program had put on every wrist.
-A hand-lettered sign in Spanish and English reading YOU ARE NOT INVISIBLE.
-The residents were mostly men, mostly between thirty and fifty, mostly with the specific broken-profile of people who had been middle-class skilled professionals four years ago.
-He passed a man who had been, Jeff could tell from the sticker still on his ruined laptop bag, a Google employee.
+A charging rack for the smartwatches the charity program had strapped onto every wrist.
+A hand-lettered sign in Spanish and English: YOU ARE NOT INVISIBLE.
+The residents were mostly men, mostly between thirty and fifty, mostly carrying the broken-profile posture of people who had been middle-class skilled professionals four years ago.
+One of them was hauling a ruined laptop bag with a Google sticker still adhering to the strap, peeling at one corner like a decal that had outlived the car.

-He found the billboard at the eastern edge of the district, at the corner where the light-rail turned.
-It was the billboard from his ad-network query — the one whose cosine had matched his.
-Big.
-Maybe thirty feet up.
-It was currently cycling an Afterlife ad that said LEAVE THE PAIN BEHIND over a slow digital sunset over a beach that did not exist.
-Under the billboard, leaned against one of the struts, was a man in three layers of donated jackets and a sleeping bag Jeff recognized — Jeff had ordered it two weeks ago, against his credit card, shipped to this address, through an outreach program that took anonymous donations.
+He found the billboard at the eastern edge of the district, at the corner where the light-rail bent north.
+The one from his ad-network query — the billboard whose served-impression cosine had matched his own.
+Thirty feet up.
+It was cycling an Afterlife ad: LEAVE THE PAIN BEHIND — 45 DAYS, white serif over a slow digital sunset on a beach that did not exist.
+Under it, leaned against a strut, sat a man in three donated jackets and a sleeping bag Jeff recognized — Jeff had ordered that exact bag two weeks ago, on his own card, shipped to this address through an outreach program that took anonymous gifts.
+He had not let himself think about what it meant that he could pick it out of a thousand bags by the stitch of the foot box.

 The man under the billboard was eating a protein bar.

-Jeff stood eight feet away and did not approach.
+Jeff stood eight feet off and did not approach.

 "No."